curtischong/kaggle-solutions-old/README.md

 - Many people iterate on the same problem -> better ideas
 - It's a competition, so people try a lot harder to figure out what works/doesn't
 - They aren't motivated to only show positive results.
 People will talk about their failures as well
+- People will post their code.
+So if there's something confusing, you can read the implementation to fully understand it
+- Kaggle writeups are simpler to read than papers.
+- Writeups will self-select important topics for you to learn more about, especially if you see it between competitions

 Why use this resource:
 - I looked at each competition holistically, scouring discussions as if I were actually competing